clpo13/wikiget/README.md

 Files can be batch downloaded with the `-a` or `--batch` flag.
 In this mode, `FILE` will be treated as an input file containing multiple files to download, one filename or URL per line.
 If an error is encountered, execution stops immediately and the offending filename is printed.
+For large batches, the process can be sped up by downloading files in parallel.
+The number of parallel downloads can be set with `-j`.
+For instance, with `-a -j4`, wikiget will download four files at once.
+Without `-j` or with `-j` by itself without a number, wikiget will download the files one at a time.

 ### Example usage